 Although research is limited, some studies have shown a link between ED and certain vitamin deficiencies.

-If you’re deficient in vitamins B3 (Niacin), B9, C or D, increasing your consumption might improve your ED symptoms.
+If you’re deficient in vitamins B3 (niacin), B9, C or D, increasing your consumption might improve your overall health, and maybe your ED symptoms.
 However, there are several things you’ll want to keep in mind before turning to vitamins as a “proven” ED treatment:

 Interested in treating ED?
 You can learn more about your options and, if appropriate, access medication by taking part in an online erectile dysfunction consultation.

 You can also find out more about the most effective options for treating ED and having better sex in our full guide to the most common ED treatments.
 Or you can check out this blog on whether essential oils for erectile dysfunction are effective.